HimeWoo/untitled-paint-game/ProjectDocument.md

 **Files:** `enemy.gd`, `enemy_stats.gd`

-I rewrote the enemy damage handling to be consistent and extensible:
+I rewrote the enemy damage handling to be more consistent and intuitive:

 - **`apply_damage(amount, knockback)`:**
   - Early-outs if `is_dying` to avoid double-death bugs.